CLSherrod/clsherrod.github.io/_posts/2010-11-10-ideal-target-market.md

 date: 2010-11-10
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - partnership
-permalink: "/ideal-target-market/"
+permalink: /ideal-target-market/
 ---
 Yesterday was a day of contrast for me.
 I when to an art opening lecture with my girlfriend.
 It was full of artistic people listening to two people about architecture and art, how they are different and what makes a great building.